markusmobius/go-domdistiller/README.md

 ### 22 October 2020

 - Merge pagination finder.
 Now pagination link to previous and next partial page is accessible via `Result.PaginationInfo`.
+- Improve page number pagination finder to also find page numbers in web page where its page number are not all consecutive (like in ArsTechnica).

 ### 21 October 2020